nuxeo/nuxeo-bench-site/README.md

 They must run on master to be able access the artifacts of the benc job (nuxeo-reference-bench).

 The git repo doesn't contain :
-- bench results (./content/bench)
+- bench results (./content/*/*.md)
-- bench data (./data)
+- bench data (./data/bench/*.yml)
-- bench details reports aka static resources (./static)
+- bench reports builds (./build/*)

 These data are persisted in the SITE_PATH (/opt/build/bench-reference-site-data)

 Unfortunatly ./content and ./data can not be symlink so the data are first synchronized before generating "./public" static site,

-This requires to create 2 symlink on the nuxeo-reference-site workspace:
+This requires to create one symlink on the nuxeo-reference-site workspace:
-/jenkins/.jenkins/jobs/nuxeo-reference-site/workspace/static -> /opt/build/bench-reference-site-data/static
 /jenkins/.jenkins/jobs/nuxeo-reference-site/workspace/public -> /opt/build/bench-reference-site-data/public